 (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
-Explain: .
-Manipulated (man-altered).
-Explain: .
-Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
-Primary tributary substrate composition (check all that apply): Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: .
+Explain: Manipulated (man-altered).
+Explain: Tributary is maintained for drainage.
+Tributary properties with respect to top of bank (estimate): Average width: ~25 feet Average depth: ~8 feet Average side slopes: 3:1 .
+Primary tributary substrate composition (check all that apply): aamulayaa Tributary condition/stability [e.g., highly eroding, sloughing banks].
+Explain: Stable.
 Presence of run/riffle/pool complexes.
-Explain: .
-Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: Subsurface flow: Pick List .
-Explain findings: Dye (or other) test performed: .
-Tributary has (check all that apply): If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): (iii) emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain:
+Explain: Despite being maintained for drainage, the tributary does have pool complexes.
+Tributary geometry: Relatively straight Tributary gradient (approximate average slope): less than 1 % (c) Flow: Tributary provides for: Seasonal flow Estimate average number of flow events in review area/year: 20 (or greater) Describe flow regime: This tributary flows or has relatively permanent water for at least 3 months of the year.
+The tributary was the tributary. flowing at the time of each site visit.
+An aerial photograph dated 25 April 2017 also shows the presence of water within Other information on duration and volume: .
+Surface flow is: Confined.
+Characteristics: .
+Subsurface flow: Unknown.
+Explain findings: .
+Dye (or other) test performed: .
+Tributary has (check all that apply): □ □ Bed and banks □ OHWM 6 (check all indicators that apply): □ clear, natural line impressed on the bank □ changes in the character of soil □ changes in the character of soil □ shelving □ vegetation matted down, bent, or absent □ sediment deposition □ leaf litter disturbed or washed away □ sediment deposition □ water staining □ other (list): □ Discontinuous OHWM.
+7 Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): (iii) Che emical Characteristics:

-Identify specific pollutants, if known:
+Characterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: Ditch 3 had flowing water at the time of each site visit.
+Water color was clear.
+Identify specific pollutants, if known:.